Triggers API

 Synchronous Response (Successful)

-If the automation completes within 60 seconds, you’ll receive the results in the response body:
+If the workflow completes within 60 seconds, you’ll receive the results in the response body:

 Synchronous Response (Timeout)

-If the automation doesn’t complete within 60 seconds:
+If the workflow doesn’t complete within 60 seconds:

 Webhook Triggers

-Webhook triggers provide an alternative way to execute automations when working with third-party services that cannot set custom headers (like Slack, Discord, Linear, Zoom, etc.).
+Webhook triggers provide an alternative way to execute workflows when working with third-party services that cannot set custom headers (like Slack, Discord, Linear, Zoom, etc.).

 Webhook URL Format